 September 18: CreationSeptember 25: SinOctober 2: RedemptionOctober 9: Holy SpiritOctober 16: ChurchOctober 23: New Creation

-Ever wanted to know what a vomit flavored Jelly Belly tastes like?
-How it feels to go hungry for 30 hours to raise money for hunger programs around the world?
+Have you ever wondered how it feels to go hungry for 30 hours to raise money for hunger programs around the world?
 Feel like eating LOTS of good food, playing laser tag or sharing your weekly high and low?
-Then Central's youth programs are the place for YOU!The MeSsaGe youth group is for 7th-8th graders from Richmond and all surrounding schools.
+Then Central's youth programs are the place for YOU!The MeSsaGe youth group is for 7th-8th graders from many cummunity schools.
 We meet on Sunday nights from 7-8 pm for fun, fellowship, and some silliness mixed in.
 We plan fun events for the first Sunday of every month from 6-8 pm.
 We also have special events, like mission projects, game nights, and our annual church overnight.SuRGe, Central's youth group for senior high, seeks to reach OUT to the community and others around us, to reach UP to our Heavenly Father, and IN to develop a lasting desire for spiritual growth.
 We meet Sunday nights from 6-8pm.
 We partner with the high school youth group from First English Lutheran Church for these events.
 Food is served every Sunday.Our youth are encouraged to DO ministry at Central.
 On Sunday mornings, you will find them serving in various ministries of the church, from Acolyting, running projection, helping in the children's and kids' areas, to singing in the worship services with the Asbury Choir (all youth are invited to join the choir.
 To do so, contact Chris Rogan at 962-8543).

 at 962-8543 or visit our webpage at www.centralumcpreschool.com.